joshco/esp-walkthrough/hello_world.md

 This walkthrough will guide you through:

 1. Setting up your dev environment
-2. Building the ClI example
+2. Building the CLI example
 3. Flashing MCU 1 and activating the thread system
 4. Flashing MCU 2 and activating the thread system
 5. Running tcpsockserver on MCU 1 and tcpsockclient on MCU 2 and sending Hello_World messages back and forth